-for your Hotel or Apartments Group can be daunting, especially when there are so many available online.
+Finding the right Channel Manager for your independent hotel or hotel chain can be daunting, especially when there are so many available online.

-- Is it a flat monthly fee, or is it a monthly commission-based fee depending on how many reservations are entering the system?
+- Is it a flat monthly fee or a monthly commission-based fee depending on how many reservations are entering the system?

 - Are there fixed costs for setup?

-- Do you have to pay for each new channel that you want to connect, or is it the same price for connecting as many channel managers as you like?
+- Do you have to pay for each new channel you want to connect, or is it the same price for connecting as many Channel Managers as you like?

 - Do you have to pay in advance for a certain period of time, or can you pay monthly?